MicrosoftDocs/power-automate-docs/articles/guidance/planning/testing-strategy.md

 ---
-title: Testing strategy for planning a Power Automate project | Microsoft Docs
+title: Testing strategy for a Power Automate project | Microsoft Docs
-description: After you've completed your flows and automation, the next step is for you to test it out.
+description: After you've completed your automation, the next step is for you to test it out.
 This article explains about the testing strategies you should consider.
 author: taiki-yoshida
 ms.service: flow
 ms.topic: conceptual
 ms.custom: guidance
-ms.date: 12/05/2020
+ms.date: 12/10/2020
 ms.author: tayoshi
 ms.reviewer: kathyos